phoenixframework/phoenix/docs/contexts.md

 Now if we visit `http://localhost:4000/users/new`, we'll see the new email input, but if you try to save a user, you'll find that the email field is ignored.
 No validations are run telling you it was blank and the data was not saved, and at the end you'll get an exception `(UndefinedFunctionError) function nil.email/0 is undefined or private`.
 What gives?

 We used Ecto's `belongs_to` and `has_one` associations to wire-up how our data is related at the context level, but remember this is decoupled from our web-facing user input.
 To associate user input to our schema associations, we need to handle it the way we've handled other user input so far – in changesets.
-Modify your `create_user/1` and `update_user/2` functions in your `Accounts` context to build a changeset which knows how to cast user input with nested credential information:
+Remove the alias for Credential added by the generator and modify your `alias Hello.Accounts.User`, `create_user/1` and `update_user/2` functions in your `Accounts` context to build a changeset which knows how to cast user input with nested credential information:

 ```elixir
 - alias Hello.Accounts.User
 + alias Hello.Accounts.{User, Credential}
   ...

   def update_user(%User{} = user, attrs) do
     user
     |> User.changeset(attrs)